1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Object_Detection_in_an_Urban_Environment/README.md

 ## Dataset
 The dataset consists of front camera images from the [Waymo Open Dataset](https://waymo.com/open/challenges), stored in TFRecord format.
 This format is optimized for storing sequences of binary records, facilitating efficient data reading and processing.

+## Methodology
+Training & Deployment Process Using AWS:

+* **AWS SageMaker:** Used for running Jupyter notebooks, training and deploying the model, and performing inference.
+* **AWS Elastic Container Registry (ECR):** Utilized to build Docker images and create the necessary container for executing the project.
+* **AWS Simple Storage Service (S3):** Served multiple purposes:
+   * Storing logs for creating visualizations.
+   * Hosting the project data in a public S3 bucket.